 The 26 years of the war saw a brutal battle between the Sinhalese military government and a rebel separatist group known as the Tamil Tigers (Liberation Tigers of Tamil Eelan – LTTE).
 While both committed brutal crimes in the name of nationalism, the world saw the military end the war ruthlessly as they took over the Tamil North in a bloody all-out massacre, that saw thousands of Tamil civilians end up in refugee camps.

 Sri Lanka then became a country run by a government accused of war crimes; a destination documented in UN reports and war councils for its corruption and authoritarian stance.
 Angry protests still erupt against travellers ‘supporting it’ via tourism drives.

-The reality is that war atrocities do not translate to the old man selling you rice, rotti and curry in his street-side eatery, or the family who own the convenience store.
+The reality is that war atrocities do not translate to the old man selling you rice, roti and curry in his street-side eatery, or the family who owns the convenience store.

 Nor do they extend to hotels workers and tuk-tuk drivers trying to make a living, or to the new generation of Sri Lankans wanting peace and living within a society trying to find ways to bridge the divide.